rust-lang/book/nostarch/chapter06.md

 struct ChangeColorMessage(i32, i32, i32); // tuple struct
 ```

-But if we used the different structs, we wouldn’t be able to as easily define a
+But if we used the different structs, which each have their own type, we
-function that could take any of these kinds of messages as we could with the
+wouldn’t be able to as easily define a function that could take any of these
-`Message` enum, defined in Listing 6-2.
+kinds of messages as we could with the `Message` enum defined in Listing 6-2,
+which is a single type.

 There is one more similarity between enums and structs: just as we’re able to
 define methods on structs using `impl`, we’re also able to define methods on